bradcar/bno08x_i2c_spi_MicroPython/README.md

     bno.update_sensors
     roll, tilt, yaw = bno.quaternion.euler

-You can use one update_sensors to get the current update from all sensors and then perform multiple reads.
+You can use one update_sensors to get the current update from all sensors and then the various sensors.

+Beyond the sensor data, each update also has metadata with the timestamp of the reading and its accuracty.
-The sensor data and metadata for each report can be accessed at the same time using ".full".
+The sensor data and metadata for each report can be accessed at the same time using the modifier ".full".
 In this way, the accuracy and the microsecond-accurate timestamp of a particular report is returned at the same time.
 The timestamp_ms is milliseconds since sensor startup.
-You can calculate the millisecond difference between ticks_ms() and the bno start time by using bno.bno_start_diff.
+You can calculate the millisecond difference between ticks_ms() and the bno08x start time by using bno.bno_start_diff.
 Understanding timestamps is recommended for high-frequency applications (>5Hz).

     bno.update_sensors